OctopusDeploy/blog/blog/2018-10/selenium/31-deploying-a-simple-lambda-function/deploying-a-simple-lambda-function.md

 ![C:\\b24d832e8c4c491083526bb2ca815e1d](image4.png "width=500")

-Replace the test data with a string.
+Replace the test data with a string (any string will do).
 Because the first parameter of our Lambda function accepts a string, we need to supply a string when testing.

 Lambda functions always take JSON as input, which is converted into a Java object.
 In this case a string is a valid JSON construct, which then gets converted into a Java string.